ephread/Instructions/README.md

 Browse the `Example/` directory for more details.

 #### Providing a custom cutout path
-If you dislike how the default cutout path looks like, you can customize it by providing a block to `makeCoachMark(for:)`.
+If you dislike how the default cutout path looks like, you can customise it by providing a block to `makeCoachMark(for:)`.
 The cutout path will automatically be stored in the `cutoutPath` property of the returning `CoachMark` object:

 ```swift
 var coachMark = coachMarksController.helper.makeCoachMark(